awsdocs/aws-cloud-map-developer-guide/doc_source/setting-up-cloud-map.md

 # Setting Up AWS Cloud Map<a name="setting-up-cloud-map"></a>

-The overview and procedures in this section help you get started with AWS\.
+The overview and procedures in this section are meant to help you get started with AWS\.

 **Topics**
 + [Sign Up for AWS](#setting-up-sign-up-for-aws)